adpickett18/Pokemon-Capstone/README.md

 # PokéDex

  A simple Pokémon catalogue, built with [React](https://reactjs.org/), [Material-UI](https://material-ui.com/) and [PokéAPI](https://pokeapi.co/).
+ The "public" folder contains the pngs for the pokemon icons used in the code from duiker101's github, link below

+ The "src" folder contains the various codes utilizing Matieral-UI for a smoother application experience, with help from Scroll to Top
+ It also contains the App.js file, which launches the application, and includes Pokemon from the Kanto region to the recent Galar region which uses the PokeAPI website: (https://pokeapi.co/api/v2).
+Feel free to check it out!

 ## Features
 - View basic details of each Pokémon